 To respond to new competitive threats or customer demands, your billing system should allow you to test promotional discounts or introduce a free trial.
 You might also want to set a subscription schedule, where you charge customers an introductory rate and then automatically change the price after a set number of billing cycles.
 Business or economic conditions might also change unexpectedly, so it’s important to be able to pause subscriptions if a customer needs to take a break or services cannot be rendered.

 Using the same provider to process payments and bill subscribers allows you to deepen subscriber loyalty, increase revenue, and get better insights into your customers and revenue.
 All the core payment building blocks—such as revenue recognition and analytics—are readily available and connected.
 You can accept cards, ACH, and a variety of payment methods to reach customers globally from day one.
 And when we release new payment methods, you can be confident they’ll work with Stripe Billing.

 Get started quickly: Start accepting recurring payments in minutes.
-Use Stripe Invoicing to collect payments from existing customers or share a payment link to sell a subscription—no code required.
+Use Stripe Invoicing to create and send invoices online.
+Collect payments from existing customers or share a payment link to sell a subscription—no code required.
 Use prebuilt, Stripe-hosted pages to make it fast and easy for customers to subscribe and manage their subscriptions and billing details.

 Support any billing model: Stripe Billing offers flexible billing logic for everything from per-seat pricing to metered billing out of the box.
 In addition, support for coupons, free trials, prorations, add-ons, and overages is built-in.